Collier’s Weekly: Book Bans Are Back, and as Backwards as Ever

 Pittsburgh is freshly represented on another national ranking — but I’m afraid this one isn’t exactly good news.
 This time, it’s part of a fresh revival of a tired, futile effort: Book banning.

-The young-adult novel “Me and Earl and the Dying Girl,” set in Pittsburgh and written by Schenley High grad Jesse Andrews, (and adapted into a film produced by Twentieth Century Fox Film) appeared for the first time on the American Library Association’s list of the most challenged books in school and public libraries.
+The young-adult novel “Me and Earl and the Dying Girl,” set in Pittsburgh and written by Schenley High grad Jesse Andrews (and adapted into a film) appeared for the first time on the American Library Association’s list of the most challenged books in school and public libraries.
 It’s part of a new, particularly dispiriting wave of pearl-clutching outrage directed at books that dare to actually depict reality; Andrews’ novel has been caught up in this depressing wave, targeted for coarse language and discussions of sexuality.

 If that’s the standard, I have bad news for those offended: Have you heard about, y’know, every novel written since the Civil War?
 Most of them have curse words and sex.